FDX-Fluid-Dynamix/OsciBreath/README.md

 The FDX logo is a registered trademark of the Fluid Dynamix GmbH.
 Despite the logo, the further content of this project itself is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), and the source code for the firmware is used in this project is licensed under the [GNU GPL Version 3](http://www.gnu.org/licenses/gpl-3.0.html).

 **Please note:** The hardware device is **patented** by FDX Fluid Dynamix GmbH.
 The unaltered device may be used free of charge for non-commercial use in medical ventilators.
-For commercial use please contact us via email [info@fdx.de](mailto:info@fdx.de) or another channel found at our website [www.fdx.de](https://www.fdx.de/).
+For commercial use please contact us via email [info@fdx.de](mailto:info@fdx.de) or any other  channel found at our website [www.fdx.de](https://www.fdx.de/).

 ## Acknowledgments

 * Hat tip to Cubicure GmbH for supporting the project.
-* Many thanks to the [DIYBeatmungsgerät Project ](https://diy-beatmungsgerät.de) and Alexander Zahlke
+* Many thanks to the [DIYBeatmungsgerät Project ](https://diy-beatmungsgerät.de)